AroniasPrenovost/scalp-trader/README.md

 ## Features

 - Fetch current asset prices from Coinbase.
+- Fetch asset volume data from CoinMarketCap.
 - Manage asset positions and account balances.
 - Place market orders for buying and selling assets.
 - Calculate potential profits, exchange fees, and taxes.
-- Monitor market conditions and trigger buy/sell actions based on technical indicators such as SMA, RSI, MACD, and Bollinger Bands.
+- Monitor market conditions and trigger buy/sell actions based on technical indicators such as SMA, MACD, and Bollinger Bands.
 - Send email notifications for order placements using Mailjet.

 ## Prerequisites